dopeboy/curriculum-2.0/units/5-string/lessons/1-string/README.md

 What if we want to print the last character?
 We can:

 ```
-var bluefish = "Dory";
+var blueFish = "Dory";
-console.log(bluefish.charAt(bluefish.length-1));
+console.log(blueFish.charAt(blueFish.length-1));
 ```

-Let's first think about what `bluefish.length-1` means.
+Let's first think about what `blueFish.length-1` means.
 We know the length is 4 from above.
 4-1 results in 3.
 So we are asking for the character at the 3rd index in our string.
 Note that the last character in a string will always be one less than its length.

 #####Index of a character

 Suppose we want to find the index of the letter 'r' in our string.
 We can:

 ```
-var bluefish = "Dory";
+var blueFish = "Dory";
-console.log(bluefish.indexOf("r"));
+console.log(blueFish.indexOf("r"));
 ```

 `indexOf` is a function that takes in one parameter.
 This parameter is the character that you wish to the find the index of.
 The function finds the first occurrence of the character and returns the index of it.
 The above prints `2` to the console.
 Why doesn't it print 3?